Sergey Orlovskiy: Early life

 Sergey Orlovskiy was born in Magadan, Russia, on September 15, 1972.

 Nival history

 Nival was founded in 1996 as a PC game developer of stand-alone games.
 It started to self-publish games in 2005.

 In 2006, Orlovskiy created the Nival spin-off named Nival Online and raised US $20 million from Digital Sky Technologies (DST) to focus on online game development and publishing.
 In 2008, Nival Online was merged with Astrum and in 2009 sold to Mail.ru under the Astrum Nival name, to be integrated into the Mail.ru games division.
 This game development group inside Mail.ru is still referred to as the Allods Team after Allods Online.

 In 2010, Digital Sky Technologies and 1C invested US$5 million to acquire a minority stake in Nival.

 In 2013, Nival raised US$6 million in its Series A funding round led by Almaz Capital.
-The funds will be used for global expansion.
+Almaz Capital exited Nival’s shareholder structure in 2024.